AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/configure-edge-system.md

 ## Edit an edge system configuration

-To edit an edge system configuration and export it for use, complete the following procedure:
+To edit an edge system configuration and export it for use:

 1. In the left pane, select **Data Management** > **Edge Systems**.